lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \end{equation*}
 $$

 Similar relations exist for any cell whose interpolation functions are linear combinations of parametric coordinates.
 This includes vertices, lines, triangles, and tetrahedra.
 The quadrilateral and hexahedron interpolation functions are nonlinear because they are products of linear expressions for the parametric coordinates.
 As a result, we must resort to numerical techniques to compute global to dataset coordinate transformations.
 The interpolation functions for pixels and voxels are nonlinear as well, but because of their special orientation with respect to the x, y, and z coordinate axes, we can solve them exactly.
-(We will treat pixel and voxel types in greater depth in “Special Techniques for Image Data” on page 295.)
+(We will treat pixel and voxel types in greater depth in [“Special Techniques for Image Data”](/VTKBook/08Chapter8/#810-special-techniques-for-image-data) in [Chapter 8](/VTKBook/08Chapter).)

 To solve the interpolation functions for parametric coordinates we must use nonlinear techniques for the solution of a system of equations.
 A simple and effective technique is Newton’s method <em style="color:blue;background-color: white">\[Conte72\]</em>.